finos/kdb/enterprise-best-practices/q-coding-guidelines.md

 Introduction
 ------------

-Why have code conventions ?
+Why have code conventions?
 It should be clear that readability of code is essential for code maintainability.
 This applies to all software languages, but becomes even more important in languages with such high density of notation as `q`.